DamianKrecisz/CookBalance/README.md

 ## Firebase description

 - The entire database and website hosting use firebase services.
-- All users can login and register by providing email and password or Google Account.
+- All users can login and register by providing email and password or using Google Account.
 Login via facebook is currently unavailable.

 ## Design assumption